Northern Thai Barbeque

 Nose to Tail, Northern Thai Cuisine

-The inspiration for Lucky Khao came from a trip to Miami where owner and chef, Mike Palmer, was introduced to Northern Thai cuisine and the love affair blossomed.
-The team at Lucky Khao Brighton have trained in top Bangkok restaurant 100 Mahaseth under chef Chalee Kader who is renowned for sustainable, nose to tail Northern Thai barbeque cooking.
+The inspiration for Lucky Khao came from a trip to Miami where owner and chef, Mike Palmer, was introduced to Northern Thai cuisine and the love affair for this Asian cuisine blossomed.
+The team at Lucky Khao Brighton have trained in top Bangkok restaurant 100 Mahaseth under chef Chalee Kader who is renowned for the sustainable, nose to tail Northern Thai barbeque cooking.
 The Restaurants Brighton blogger samples the Brighton BBQ style food in her blog.